How to Remove Oil Dipstick

 Why is My Oil Dipstick Stuck

 If you’ve ever gone to check your oil level and found that the dipstick is stuck, you may be wondering what exactly is going on.
 There are a few reasons why this can happen, and we’ll go over them all here.
+One reason why your oil dipstick may be stuck is because there’s too much oil in the engine.

 When there’s too much oil, it can cause the dipstick to become lodged in the tube it sits in.
 This usually happens when someone has accidentally overfilled the engine with oil.
 If this is the case, you’ll need to have the excess oil drained out by a mechanic before checking your level again.

-Another reason for a stuck dipstick could be because there’s something blocking the way.
+Another reason for a stuck dipstick could be because something is blocking the way.
 This could be anything from sludge or debris build-up to a faulty O-ring seal.
 In either case, you’ll need to have the blockage cleared before you can accurately check your oil level again.

 Finally, it’s possible that the problem isn’t with the dipstick at all!
 If your car has been leaking oil recently, it’s possible that there isn’t enough left in the engine to reach the dipstick.
 In this case, you’ll just need to top off your oil until it reaches the correct level on the dipstick.

-Hopefully this article has helped clear up why your oil dipstick might be stuck next time you go to check your levels!
+Hopefully, this article has helped clear up why your oil dipstick might be stuck next time you go to check your levels!

-Tip of Oil Dipstick Broke off
+Tip of the Oil Dipstick Broke off

 If the tip of your oil dipstick breaks off, don’t panic.
 While it’s certainly not ideal, it’s not the end of the world either.
 Here’s what you need to do:

+1. Locate your oil fill cap and unscrew it.
+2. Carefully insert the broken tip of the dipstick into the oil fill hole.
 3. Using a funnel, pour in enough oil to reach the Full line on the dipstick (or whatever level is recommended in your owner’s manual).

+4. Screw the oil fill cap back on and check that it’s tight.
 5. Start up your engine and let it run for a few minutes so that the new oil can circulate throughout the engine.
 Then, shut it off and recheck the oil level using a new dipstick (or your old one if you can get it out of the fill hole).

 Add more oil if necessary.